NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 vendor-new-api.py -r $DEST_REPO --hub-ver v1alpha3 --vendor-hub-ver v1beta2 --module github.com/NearNodeFlash/lustre-fs-operator --version master
 ```

-The repository with its new API will be found under a directory named `workingspace/nnf-sos`.
+The repository with its new API is found under a directory named `workingspace/nnf-sos`.

 The new `api-lustre-fs-operator-v1beta2` branch will have a commit containing the newly-vendored API and adjusted code.
 This commit message will have **ACTION** comments describing something that must be manually verified, and possibly adjusted, before the tests will succeed.